SuperIlu/DOStodon/README.md

 - Have fun

 # Changelog
+## 8. jan 2023
+- Updated DOjS, new curl, new jpeg decoder and bugfixes
+- Tinkered a little bit on the splash screen
+- You can now press `t` to select a hashtag from the current toot and display the hashtags timeline
+- You can now press `F1`/`F2` in profile view to show a list of followers/following accounts.

 ## 7. jan 2023
 - Added 'LOCKED' and 'BOT' info to profile screen.
 - Used a smaller font for timeline timestamps and toot stats